 This point slightly contradicts the one above.
 After all, if you want to make sure your teacher friends can attend, the summer holidays might seem an obvious time to do your wedding.
 However, just like Christmas and New Year’s, summer can be a busy time for people.
 There is a big likelihood that people will book holidays abroad at this time.
 This is especially true if they have children that they can’t take out of school usually.
 Once people have paid large amounts to go on holiday, they are unlikely to cancel them.
 So, the first suggestion is to marry in a less busy season.
 How about late Spring or early Autumn?
 The sunshine may still be in attendance, and there will be some beautiful flowers available at this time.

 Send your invitations out early

 This is possibly the most important point of all.
 Get your wedding invitations designed, printed and then sent out ASAP.
 If you are doing ‘save the dates’, you can hold off on invites slightly.
 But get your save the dates posted straight away too.
 As soon as you have a date set with your venue, notify people via text, phone or email.
 Then follow up your with your official save the dates or invitations.
-As for the design, you could visit Paper Themes for classic and vintage wedding invitations.
+As for the design, you could look for classic and vintage wedding invitations.
 Or, try your hand at making your own!
 Just be sure that doing so isn’t going to take too long.